php-ru/symfony-docs-ru/best_practices/creating-the-project.rst

 ---------------------------

-After creating the application, enter the ``blog/`` directory and you'll see a number of files and directories generated automatically:
+After creating the application, enter the ``blog/`` directory and you'll see a number of files and directories generated automatically.
+These are the most important ones:

 .. code-block:: text